buanet/ioBroker.docker/README.md

 ### How to run the image?

-You con find some basic information about the image amd how to run it on the [Docker Hub page](https://hub.docker.com/r/buanet/iobroker) or [here](https://github.com/buanet/ioBroker.docker/blob/main/src/README_docker_hub_buanet.md).
+You can find some basic information about the image amd how to run it on the [Docker Hub page](https://hub.docker.com/r/buanet/iobroker) or [here](https://github.com/buanet/ioBroker.docker/blob/main/src/README_docker_hub_buanet.md).

 ### Is there a more detailed documentation?

-You con find a detailed documentation of the image on the new [docs page](https://docs.buanet.de/iobroker-docker-image/docs/).
+You can find a detailed documentation of the image on the new [docs page](https://docs.buanet.de/iobroker-docker-image/docs/).

 ### Where can I pull the image?